 Who We Are

-A strong pre-competitive partnership of eight committed coffee companies working for a more prosperous future for farming families.
+A strong pre-competitive partnership of eight committed family-owned coffee companies working for a more prosperous future for farming families.

 The vision of International Coffee Partners (ICP) is to improve smallholder coffee farmers’ livelihoods by making them more competitive, based on sustainable practices.
 This vision goes beyond implementing individual development projects; ICP’s objective is to contribute to establishing a fair and sustainable coffee sector in all coffee producing regions and countries.